madaime2/Conifer-Trait-Extractor/README.md

 - Python 3.9+
 - An OpenAI API key
-- (Optional) An IUCN Red List API token for conservation status
-- The packages listed in `requirements.txt`
+- The packages listed in "requirements.txt"

 To run locally: